KarelKubat/gtpl/README.md

         isnumber  - true for floats or ints islist    - true for lists
         ismap     - true for maps
-    Also standard built ins:
+        contains  - checks whether a map, list or string contains something Also standard built ins:
         range    - how to loop over a list
 */}}